Being a student is exciting and a lot of fun. It also involves a

 The Wellbeing team offers free confidential support for students

-Leavers, self-help materials and workshops.
-We hold a daily
+self-help materials and workshops.
+We hold daily wellbeing drop-in

 T: 01904 876477 E: email@example.com